 Mandatory use of staff masks in all areas of our operation (such as for restaurant hosts, servers, deckhands, guides).
-As of June 31, 2020, a Nova Scotia Public Health directive requires mandatory mask use by guests when enjoying any of our indoor facilities, such as the inside of our restaurant, lower (covered) decks on our vessels, bars, or washrooms.
+Nova Scotia Public Health requires mandatory mask use by guests when enjoying any of our indoor facilities, such as the inside of our restaurant, lower (covered) decks on our vessels, bars, or washrooms.

 Vessel Capacity & Layouts

-All Murphy’s vessels are operating at 50% or less capacity, with renewed deck plans, or plexiglass barriers, to facilitate 6 foot (2 metre) physical distancing.
+All Murphy’s vessels are operating at limited capacity, with renewed deck plans, or plexiglass barriers, to facilitate 6 foot (2 metre) physical distancing.
 If physical distancing is unable to be consistency maintained on a particular tour, the company will implement mandatory use of masks for staff and guests on that tour.
 The company will provide disposable masks to guests, as required.
-The Georges Island ferry service requires mandatory masks usage for all guests and crew.
+The ferry to Georges Island requires mandatory masks usage for all guests and crew.

 Timed Ticketing Entry